IPhone 6: Design

 The design of the iPhone 6 and iPhone 6 Plus is influenced by that of the iPad Air with a glass front that is curved around the edges of the display, and an aluminum rear that contains two plastic strips for the antenna.
 The back is built of 6000-series aluminum.
 Both models come in gold, silver, and "space gray" finishes.
-The iPhone 6 has a thickness of 6.9 mm, while the iPhone 6 Plus is 7.1 mm in thickness; both are thinner than the iPhone 5c and iPhone 5s, with the iPhone 6 being Apple's thinnest phone to date.
+The iPhone 6 has a thickness of 6.9 mm, while the iPhone 6 Plus is 7.1 mm in thickness; both are thinner than the iPhone 5c and iPhone 5s.
+The iPhone 6 was the thinnest iPhone produced by Apple until the iPhone Air (0.22 inches/5.64 mm) was released in 2025.

 Displays

-The most significant changes to the iPhone 6 and iPhone 6 Plus are its displays; both branded as "Retina HD Display" and "ion-strengthened", the iPhone 6 display is 4.7 inches in size with a 16:9 resolution of 1334x750 (326 ppi, minus one row of pixels), while the iPhone 6 Plus includes a 5.5-inch 1920x1080 (1080p) display (401 PPI).
+The most significant changes to the iPhone 6 and iPhone 6 Plus are its displays; both branded as "Retina HD displays" and "ion-strengthened", the iPhone 6 display is 4.7 inches in size with a 16:9 resolution of 1334x750 (326 ppi, minus one row of pixels), while the iPhone 6 Plus includes a 5.5-inch 1920x1080 (1080p) display (401 PPI).
 The displays use a multiple-domain LCD panel, dubbed "dual-domain pixels"; the RGB pixels themselves are skewed in a pattern so every pixel is seen from a different angle.
 This technique helps improve the viewing angles of the display.

 To accommodate the larger physical size of the iPhone 6 and iPhone 6 Plus, the top button was renamed to "side button" and moved to the side of the phone instead of the top to improve its accessibility.